 The job of a collections librarian is dynamic and rewarding; it requires considerable dedication.
 In line with the services offered to the community, the work evolves as the pace of our knowledge society changes.
 I can say that LAC, far from being a warehouse of random items, truly enriches our collective memory.
 Experienced researchers, students, music lovers, or simply curious and information‑hungry citizens: everyone will find a valuable resource in LAC.

-Euphrasie Mujawamungu is a librarian with the legal deposit team in the Published Heritage Branch at Library and Archives Canada.
+Euphrasie Mujawamungu is a Retrospective acquisitions librarian with the acquisition team in the Published Heritage Branch at Library and Archives Canada..

 Thank you very, very much for this work!! ❤️📚

 I am happy to hear this work is happening.
 I’m assuming what is collected will always be available to the public and not just ‘housed’ at LAC.

 This project sounds like it is perfect for an on-going position, i.e. job security, but I am also concerned that the budget for this project will at some point be spent before all is collected.